thelfer/tfel/docs/mfront/stress-potentials/Hooke.md

 Thus, two cases arise:

-- the stiffness tensor is available (using keyword `@RequireStiffnessTensor`) or computed by the behaviour (`@ComputeStiffnessTensor`).
+- the stiffness tensor is available (using keyword `@RequireStiffnessTensor`) or computed by the behavior (`@ComputeStiffnessTensor`).
-- the behaviour has is an isotropic elastic behaviour and the stiffness tensor is not available.
+- the behavior has is an isotropic elastic behavior and the stiffness tensor is not available.

 ### First case: the stiffness tensor is available